Alexhuszagh/rust-lexical/lexical-write-integer/RadixBenchmarks.md

 # Benchmarks

-These benchmarks were run on an `Intel(R) Core(TM) i7-6560U CPU @ 2.20GHz` processor, on Linux 5.12.5/Fedora 34, and run against commit [3e4e1c4](https://github.com/Alexhuszagh/rust-lexical-experimental/3e4e1c446b19d30cc56f2f8e7078242f4f72c7a3).
+These benchmarks were run on an `Intel(R) Core(TM) i7-6560U CPU @ 2.20GHz` processor, on Linux 5.12.5/Fedora 34, and run against commit [469e805](https://github.com/Alexhuszagh/rust-lexical-experimental/469e8053a5d1c8b3592840cf97a5a28511e2651d).
 The exact code and data used to run the benchmark can be seen [here](/lexical-benchmark/write-integer).

+Since there is no analogous feature in Rust's fmt, or any 3rd party library, this merely benchmarks decimal strings while the `radix` feature is enabled.
+This is because the `radix` feature can add numerous code paths, which could affect code generation and therefore performance.
+This file is therefore

 # Random